pattobrien/sidecar/docs/usage_guides/creating_a_rule.md

 ## Rule Requirements

-The following are requirements for creating Rules:
+The following are requirements for creating Rules that are discoverable by the Sidecar analyzer:

+> NOTE: the package ```sidecar_lints``` can be used to enforce the below rules.
+See the [sidecar_lints](#sidecar_lints) section below for setup instructions.

 ### Rule Base Class